brentp/gargs/README.md

 + [X] final exit code is the largest of any seen exit code even with -c
 + [X] dry-run
 + [ ] combinations of `-n` and `--sep`.
-+ [ ] for example, we are sending regions to bcftools view or tabix.
-It's faster to send multiple queries to each rather than starting a new process for each one. if we do 'bcftools view {} {} {}' then we'll get an error at the last round if the input is not divisible by 3.
-For this case, we should be able to just issue a warning.

-	  Actually, can currently do: `seq 10 | ./gargs -n 3 "echo {0} {1} {2}"`